 Theoretical Contributions: For industry evolution scholars, we relate endogenous changes in complementary assets and appropriability regimes to patterns in new firm formation and performance across knowledge contexts.
 Specifically, we highlight that appropriability regimes may change as industries evolve.
 This temporal variation critically impacts innovators within each knowledge context.
 By integrating empirical insights across employee, academic and user entrepreneurship, we show that the increasing strength and importance of complementary assets and the appropriability regime differentially affects new firm formation by each type of innovator, their relationships with existing firms, and their resultant performance.
 Doing so also allows us to provide a more nuanced explanation of the dynamics of the industry life cycle.
 Our augmented industry life cycle model provides a possible explanation for Gort & Klepper's (1982) observation that information sources in an industry shift from external to internal over time, as well as for patterns in increasing and decreasing rates of product and process innovation over time.
-Specifically, industry evolution models largely focus on incumbent-entrant dynamics (Gort & Klepper, 1982) and assume that higher process innovation as industries mature occurs due to incumbent investments in process R&D (Klepper, 1996).
-Our model highlights that shifting information sources result not only from incumbent-entrant dynamics, but also due to the heterogeneity in the entrant pool.
 Our model also suggests that established firms take entrepreneurial origins into account when considering knowledge exchanges, alliances, and acquisitions, and strategic positioning vis-à-vis startups.
 Such an "industry ecosystem approach" (Adner and Kapoor, 2010; Moeen and Agarwal, 2013) helps illuminate important and evolving roles of established firms and startups from each knowledge source, and have implications for integrating literatures on markets for technology (Arora et al., 2001) and industry evolution.